np2048/Trots/fish/alias.md

     $ alias ls='lsd -a --group-dirs first'

-If you execute this command in a terminal running fish shell the alias will be set.
+If you execute this command in a terminal running *Fish shell* the alias will be set.
 In result every time you'll run

     $ ls